Theming

 Exercise: Add an Asset Library for Drupal 8, 9, and 10

-You can accomplish a lot without needing to change any markup by adding CSS and JavaScript files to your theme.
-In this exercise you'll create 2 asset libraries and add them to your theme.
-Specifically, we want to pull in the CSS and JavaScript from the popular Bootstrap framework so that we can make use of its layout utility classes later on.
+To add CSS or JavaScript files or libraries to your site, you can attach them as asset libraries in your theme.
+In this exercise, you'll create 2 asset libraries and attach them globally via your theme's info file.
+In this tutorial, we'll pull in the CSS and JavaScript from the popular Bootstrap framework so that we can make use of its layout utility classes later on.
 We'll also add a custom CSS file that contains global styles for our site, like setting the page background color.

 If you want to try and complete this on your own first you'll need to: